 How to Choose the Best Non-Toxic Bakeware for Your Family

 Now that you have a good idea of what’s on the market, it’s time to choose a non-toxic baking dish that works for your family.

 Obviously, one of the first things you’ll want to think about is your budget.
 Non-toxic bakeware tends to be on the more expensive side, so if you’re on a limited budget, make sure you take that into consideration.

 You may also want to consider what types of dishes or foods you’ll be using your non-toxic baking sheets for.
 Glass is best for acidic foods, meats, and casseroles, and stainless steel tends to be good for baking breads, cookies, and other baked goods.

 If you want the best of both worlds — non-stick, but not coated in chemicals or toxins — silicone or ceramic is a great option.

-Overall, there isn’t a “best of the best” non-toxic baking sheet that we can recommend to everyone.
+Overall, there isn’t a “best of the best” non-toxic baking sheet that I can recommend to everyone.
 You’ll have to find the one that’s best for your kitchen and what you want to use it for!